OBSERVABILITY PLATFORM

 • Review the Collectors dashboard and ensure metrics are being scraped by the Collectors.

-• Check the troubleshooting page for more help.
+• See the troubleshooting page for more help.